 What is Social Media “YOUTH” Camp

-Social Media YOUTH Camp (#SMYC) is a one-day series of interactive workshops and talks, dedicated to youth aged 13-19.
+On Saturday May 3rd from 10:00am we are excited to launch the first-of-its-kind, Social Media YOUTH Camp, a full day of interactive workshops and talks, dedicated to youth aged 13-19.
 SMYC covers a number of key issues for helping young people stay safe and get the most out of social media, whether you’re researching a school project, connecting with friends or preparing to go out into the job world.

 Sessions are held in a casual environment where you can kick-back and take it in or jump in and get involved.
 There will be musical performances and lots of cool stuff to see in the trade show